jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

      8 FAT sectors (x2), 32 root sectors (512 entries)
      20740 total sectors, 20691 data sectors, 10592256 data bytes

-So, you can see we successfully booted to a `C:\>` prompt, and `load info` tell us that the disk was built as FAT12 instead of FAT16.
-This is because `pc.js` tries to stick to historical defaults, and 10Mb disks were "historically" formatted as FAT12.
+You can see we successfully booted to a `C:\>` prompt, but `load info` told us that the disk was built as FAT12 instead of FAT16.
+This was because `pc.js` tries to stick to historical defaults, and 10Mb disks were "historically" formatted as FAT12.

 You may recall that the [FAT: General Overview of On-Disk Format](/documents/papers/microsoft/MS_FAT_OVERVIEW_103-2000-12-06.pdf) said: